-I’ve worked closely with Mitchell (name has been changed for this blog post), a member in one of our men’s support groups.
+I’ve worked closely with Mitchell (name has been changed), a member in one of our men’s Biblical Support Groups.
 Mitchell struggles with depression, sometimes to the point of entertaining suicidal thoughts.
-Mitchell feels hopeless: he’s middle-age, single, unemployed, and right now living in his parent’s home.
+Mitchell feels hopeless: He’s middle-age, single, unemployed, and right now living in his parent’s home.
 His loneliness feels unbearable.
 Challenging him to reach out and connect with others, both in the support group and at his church, is, well, a challenge.
 You see, his same-sex attraction increases his loneliness in the church.

 How far the church still needs to go to be that kind of community!

 Recently, he sent me an email that shows how far he has come:

 This morning as soon as I began the thought, “What man’s arms are around me?
 I’m lonely!”
 I stopped.
 I acknowledged that no man’s were, and no man’s ever would be.
 But this time I began to picture in my mind Jesus at the end of my bed with his hand on my back; just being there.
 I imagined him holding me (you always say, Dave, that we are the bride of Christ).
 Though I wish I could see, feel, and touch Jesus, I never will in this life, but I acknowledged he was there and hadn’t abandoned me.
 That in that room, in the early hours of the morning, he was with me saying it was okay.